serenadeai/speech-recorder/README.md

 ## Building SpeechRecorder

-If you want to build speech-recorder from source, then follow these instructions.
+If you want to build speech-recorder from source, first install the necessary dependencies by running:

-### PortAudio

-Download PortAudio from http://files.portaudio.com/download.html using wget, not a web browser (or you might run into Mac security warnings).
-Build PortAudio using CMake:

-    cd $PORTAUDIO_PATH
-    mkdir dist install
-    cd dist
-    cmake \
-        -DCMAKE_INSTALL_PREFIX=../install \
-        -DCMAKE_OSX_ARCHITECTURES=x86_64 \
-        -DCMAKE_OSX_DEPLOYMENT_TARGET=10.14 \
-        ..
-    cmake --build . --config Release
-    cmake --install .
-    cp -r ../install $SPEECH_RECORDER_PATH/lib/3rd_party/portaudio

-### Onnx

-#### Mac and Linux

-Download onnxruntime from https://onnxruntime.ai.
-If you're on a Mac, use a tool like wget rather than a web browser, or you might run into some security warnings.
-Now, copy these files:

-    cd $SPEECH_RECORDER_PATH
-    cp -r onnxruntime lib/3rd_party/onnxruntime

-#### Windows

-Download onnxruntime from https://www.nuget.org/packages/Microsoft.ML.OnnxRuntime.
-Change the file extension fron .nupkg to .zip, then extract it.
-Now, copy these files:

-    cd $SPEECH_RECORDER_PATH
-    mkdir -p lib/3rd_party/onnxruntime/lib
-    cp -r onnxruntime/build/native/include lib/3rd_party/onnxruntime
-    cp onnxruntime/runtimes/win-x86/native/*.dll lib/3rd_party/onnxruntime/lib
-    cp onnxruntime/runtimes/win-x86/native/*.lib lib/3rd_party/onnxruntime/lib

-### speech-recorder
+    node setup.js

-Now that everything is set up, you can run the below to build speech-recorder:
+Then, you can build speech-recorder with:

     yarn build

 ### Packaging

-After speech-recorder is built, to create a prebuild package, run one of:
+After speech-recorder is built, create a prebuild package with one of:

-    yarn package:linux
     yarn package:mac
     yarn package:windows
+    yarn package:linux

 Or, to build speech-recorder against the current architecture, run:

     yarn package

-Keep in mind that the architecture of ONNX, PortAudio, and speech-recorder (see build.js) need to match.
+Keep in mind that the architectures of ONNX, PortAudio, and speech-recorder (see build.js and setup.js) all need to match.